Academic Catalog

 Elective and advanced topics courses will be selected to meet student needs.
 The program will enable the student to demonstrate a basic understanding of molecular genetics and genomics, in order to pass a general examination for candidacy for the Ph.D. degree.

-Dissertation: Thirty credits in dissertation research are required in the Ph.D. program.
-This requirement is fulfilled by registering for the courses MGG 9991, MGG 9992, MGG 9993, and MGG 9994 (Doctoral Dissertation Research and Direction I, II, III, and IV, respectively), in consecutive academic year semesters.
-Students must write an original research dissertation, have it approved by a dissertation committee, and present it in a public defense.
+Dissertation: Eighteen credits in dissertation research are required in the Ph.D. program.
+This requirement is fulfilled by registering for the courses MGG 9991 (3-9 credits), and MGG 9992 (1-18 credits) in consecutive academic year semesters.
+Students must write an original research dissertation, which generally includes one or more peer-reviewed publications, have it approved by a dissertation committee, and present it in a public defense.

 Academic Scholarship: All course work must be completed in accordance with the regulations of the Graduate School and the School of Medicine governing graduate scholarship and degrees.